fsprojects/FAKE/docs/articles/dotnet-nuget.md

 ## NuGet ContentFiles

 ContentFiles in NuGet are static files that the NuGet client will make available to a project for inclusion in the project.
-For more information see this [blog post](https://blog.nuget.org/20160126/nuget-contentFiles-demystified.html) explaining the difference and relationship to the Files element.
+For more information see this [*blog post*](https://blog.nuget.org/20160126/nuget-contentFiles-demystified.html) explaining the difference and relationship to the Files element.

-The ContentFiles param supports all the documented nuspec contentFiles [attributes](https://docs.microsoft.com/en-us/nuget/reference/nuspec#using-the-contentfiles-element-for-content-files).
+The ContentFiles param supports all the documented nuspec contentFiles [*attributes*](https://docs.microsoft.com/en-us/nuget/reference/nuspec#using-the-contentfiles-element-for-content-files).

-It takes a value of type `list<string*string option*string option*bool option*bool option>` where each tuple part maps respectively to the following [attributes]((https://docs.microsoft.com/en-us/nuget/reference/nuspec#using-the-contentfiles-element-for-content-files)):
+It takes a value of type `list<string*string option*string option*bool option*bool option>` where each tuple part maps respectively to the following [*attributes*]((https://docs.microsoft.com/en-us/nuget/reference/nuspec#using-the-contentfiles-element-for-content-files)):

 * include
 * exclude